The White House Just Announced Trump’s Trip To Ireland, And The Irish People Are Protesting Already

 An Irish government spokesman, however, said that Ireland’s Taoiseach Leo Varadkar is looking forward to the visit as an “an opportunity to follow up on the issues discussed in the White House in March including migration, trade, climate change and human rights issues.”

-Trump’s visit to the UK earlier this year caused a massive furor with millions of people taking to the streets in London and Dublin, and the same welcome might be in store for Trump when he visits Ireland.
+Trump’s visit to the UK earlier this year caused a massive furor, with millions of people taking to the streets in London and Dublin, and the same welcome might be in store for Trump when he visits Ireland.
 It is not known if he plans to make a stop at his Trump International Golf Links Doonbeg in County Clare, but much like the visit to his luxury golf course in Scotland, the visit could be a means for the president to promote his international properties.